 When you encounter a compilation error, you will be prompted by a popup:

-Hitting "Show Report" button will open the Diagnostics panel, similarly to Unity's console.
+Hitting "Show Report" button will open the Project Diagnostics, similarly to Unity's console.
 Here you will find a breakdown of the compilation errors.

 The solution is set up in such a way that the following always holds true: